tira-io/tira/documentation/organizers/organizing-tasks.rst

    .. code::

-      You can test docker images that you would submit to TIRA locally via `tira-run`.
+      You can test Docker images that you would submit to TIRA locally via `tira-run`.
-      The `tira-run` commands executes a software as it would be executed in TIRA (i.e., with sandboxing using the same command pattern).
+      The `tira-run` command executes software as it would be executed in TIRA (i.e., with sandboxing using the same command pattern).

       We recommend that you test your software locally on the sample dataset `tira-sample-input` before uploading it to TIRA to ensure that your software works correctly (this also simplifies debugging as everything is under your control and runs on your machine).